On the estimation of extreme directional multivariate quantiles: Auxiliary results and proofs

 Hence,

-\end{Proof} For the sake of readability, we now introduce the directional multivariate versions of the four lemmas, Lemma 2.1 to Lemma 2.4 in \cite{dehaan1995}.
-These four lemmas will be useful to prove Proposition \ref{teo:normality} below. \begin{Lemma} If $-\ln G_{\mathbf{u}}$ has continuous first-order derivatives $(-\ln G_{\mathbf{u}})_{i},\, i=1, ..., d$, then
+\end{Proof} For the sake of readability, we now introduce the directional multivariate versions of the four lemmas, Lemma 2.1 to Lemma 2.4 in \cite{dehaan1995} without proof.
+These four lemmas will be useful to prove Proposition \ref{prop:normality} below.